The Constitution of Pakistan on pakistani.org

 (b) occupy any other position carrying the right to remuneration for the rendering of services.

-(2) A person who has held office as a Judge of the Supreme Court or of a High Court shall not hold any office of profit in the service of Pakistan, not being a judicial or quasi-judicial office or the office of Chief Election Commissioner or of Chairman or member of a law commission or of Chairman or member of the Council of Islamic Ideology, before the expiration of two years after he has ceased to hold that office.
+(2) A person who has held office as a Judge of the 676[Federal Constitutional Court or of the Supreme Court] 676 or of a High Court shall not hold any office of profit in the service of Pakistan, not being a judicial or quasi-judicial office or the office of Chief Election Commissioner or of Chairman or member of a law commission or of Chairman or member of the Council of Islamic Ideology, before the expiration of two years after he has ceased to hold that office.

 (3) A person who has held office as a permanent Judge,

-(a) of the Supreme Court, shall not plead or act in any Court or before any authority in Pakistan;
+(a) of the 677[Federal Constitutional Court or of the Supreme Court] 677, shall not plead or act in any Court or before any authority in Pakistan; 678[and] 678

-(b) of a High Court, shall not plead or act in any Court or before any authority within its jurisdiction; and
+(b) of a High Court, shall not plead or act in any Court or before any authority within its jurisdiction 679[.]
+679

 208 Officers and Servants of Courts.

-The Supreme Court 548[and the Federal Shariat Court] 548, with the approval of the President and a High Court, with the approval of the Governor concerned, may make rules providing for the appointment by the Court of officers and servants of the Court and for their terms and conditions of employment.
+The 681[Federal Constitutional Court, the] 681 682[Supreme Court, the Federal Shariat Court and the Islamabad High Court] 682, with the approval of the President and a High Court, with the approval of the Governor concerned, may make rules providing for the appointment by the Court of officers and servants of the Court and for their terms and conditions of employment 684[:] 684

 209 Supreme Judicial Council.